twistlock/splash/README.md

 # Other Platforms
 1. Experimental support for **Google Python3.7 Functions**.
 To try, deploy `deploy/gcp/python3.7/gcp_lex.zip` to a function and set the function's handler to `handler`.

 2. Experimental support for **Azure Python3 Functions**.
 To try, deploy the function app at `deploy/azure/python3`.
 This Function App contains one function, `lex_func`, which is the LEX agent.
-To deploy, you can create a Function App via the Azure Portal UI, and then deploy the LEX Function App through the Azure CLI by running `cd deploy/azure/python3; func azure functionapp publish <APP_NAME> --build remote`.
+To deploy, you can use the Azure Portal UI to create an empty Linux Python Function App, and then deploy the LEX Function App through the Azure CLI by running: `cd deploy/azure/python3; func azure functionapp publish <APP_NAME> --build remote`.

 # Help
 ```